semicontinuity/fx-fiddle/.memory-bank/README.md

 Host and PLC exchange messages, consisting of ASCII characters.
 All numbers, that are used in the messages, represented as hex uppercase characters; e.g. 254 = "FE" = [0x46, 0x45]

+PLC has memory, organised into 16-bit registers.
+These registers are low-endian; e.g., 77 is represented as ['4' 'D' '0 ' '0'] = [0x004d]

 Some of these characters are in the 0x00-0x1F range and are used for framing:

 `STX`: `0x02` Start of Text